AdrianLSY/SteamAccountManager-Python/README.md

 The script will log-in to the last selected account on execute.
 Use this script as an alternative startup program for Steam.exe

-#### Security Issue
-This script writes account credentials in plain-text.
-Encryption will be added in future builds

 ## Requirements
 ##### Supported only on Windows, No support for Linux / MacOS
 - `Python 3`